rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_AMMOCOST (hs_ammocost.int)`

 Runs when calculating ammo cost for a weapon.
 Doesn't affect damage, only how much ammo is spent.\
-By default, weapons can make attacks when at least 1 ammo is left, regardless of ammo cost calculations.\
+By default, a weapon can perform an attack with at least one ammo, regardless of ammo cost calculation.\
-To add proper check for ammo before attacking and proper calculation of the number of burst rounds (hook type 1 and 2 in `arg3`), set **CheckWeaponAmmoCost=1** in **Misc** section of ddraw.ini.
+To add proper checks for ammo before attacking (hook type 1 in `arg3`), set **CheckWeaponAmmoCost=1** in **Misc** section of ddraw.ini.

+__NOTE:__ The return value must be greater than or equal to 0 to be valid.

 ```
 Item    arg0 - The weapon